A driver for older Wacom tablets.

 - Native AppKit app, signed and notarized, no kernel extensions

-- A driver for Huion, XP-Pen, Xencelabs, or other vendors
+- Huion, XP-Pen, Xencelabs, and other non-Wacom vendors

 Get it